-- Click on the NetworkManager icon - Select Connection Information.
-If this is disabled, it is likely there is no active connection.
-Try using ifconfig to find out more. - Each active connection will have its own tab where you can find relevant connection information - Using ifconfig - Open a terminal (→ Accessories → Terminal Emulator), type the command ifconfig then press the Enter key. - ifconfig will show you extensive information about your connection, including logical or connection name(s) (e.g. enp3s0) in the left column, IP address in the inet addr column and the MAC address for your device in the HWaddr column
+- ...
+Open a terminal (\bigcirc \rightarrow Accessories \rightarrow Terminal Emulator), type the command ifconfig then press the $\boxed{\blacksquare}$ Enter key. - ... ifconfig will show you extensive information about your connection, including logical or connection name(s) (e.g. enp3s0) in the left column, IP address in the inet addr column and the MAC address for your device in the HWaddr column